parttimehacker/airport_services/README.md

 # Services Portal
-Information to assist third party developers building mobile apps that leverage the ACRIS Airport Services Portal API.
+Information and sampple code to assist third party developers when building mobile apps that leverage the ACRIS Airport Services Portal API.

 ## Description:
 This respository contains Apple XCODE project artifacts (Swift), which illustrate basic use of information from the ACI-World ACRIS Airport Services Portal.